16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 5- Concrete execution and curing errors

-Concrete is the main element in the structural structure, and any defect in the mixing, pouring or curing ratios leads to poor resistance and early cracks, which reduces the efficiency of the building and affects its durability.
+Concrete is the main element of the structural structure, and any defect in the mixing, pouring or curing ratios leads to poor resistance and early cracks, which reduces the efficiency of the building and affects its endurance.

 6- Neglecting hydro and thermal insulation

-Ignoring or improperly implementing insulation leads to water leaks and high temperatures inside the building, which causes damage to finishes, increases energy consumption, and negatively affects the comfort of residents.
+Ignoring insulation or implementing it incorrectly leads to water leaks and high temperatures inside the building, which causes damage to finishes, increases energy consumption, and negatively affects the comfort of residents.

 7- Unsafe electrical wiring

-Unsafe electrical work poses a real danger to life and property, as it may cause frequent breakdowns or fires due to poor wiring or the use of unapproved materials.
+Unsafe electrical work is a real danger to life and property, as it may cause frequent breakdowns or fires due to poor wiring or the use of unapproved materials.

 9- Ignoring natural ventilation and air quality